 MoDOT established a quarterly internal inspection process in May 2006 to be performed at all commuter lots to identify maintenance needs.
 The quarterly inspections provide input to district maintenance supervisors on work needed at the commuter lot for condition of signs, parking lot surface, litter, and vegetation management.
-The August 2006 inspection indicated a statewide average condition score of 78 percent.
-The November 2006 and February 2007 condition scores were both 80 percent.
-The May 2007 condition score improved slightly to 82 percent and the August 2007 condition score was 84 percent, continuing the positive trend.
+The May 2006 inspection indicated a statewide average condition score of 75 percent.
+The August 2006 condition score was 78 percent and the November 2006 and February 2007 condition scores were both 80 percent.
+The May 2007 condition score improved slightly to 82 percent continuing the positive trend.
 MoDOT staff continues to improve their efforts working with law enforcement agencies to more closely monitor the lots that have reported concerns with theft and property damage complaints to improve safety.